connervieira/Assassin/DOCUMENTATION.md

     - Assassin runs on a cycle, where new information will be received, processed, and displayed at regular intervals.
 At this point, no user intervention is required.
     - See [USAGE.md](USAGE.md) for more information.
 3. Quit Assassin
-    - When you finish using Assassin, simply press Ctrl + C to terminate the program.
+    - When you finish using Assassin, simply hold Ctrl + C to terminate the program.

 ## Debugging